 The outer end of the north pier is marked by a D9 tower.

-In 2009, Grand Haven’s lighthouses, deemed excess by the Coast Guard, were offered at no cost to eligible entities, including federal, state, and local agencies, non-profit corporations, and educational organizations under the provisions of the National Historic Lighthouse Preservation Act of 2000.
-The City of Grand Haven was given a deed to the two pierhead lights in December 2012.
-The city will retain ownership of the structures, but the Grand Haven Lighthouse Conservancy, a community group, will be responsible for their maintenance.
+In 2009, Grand Havens lighthouses, deemed excess by the Coast Guard, were offered at no cost to eligible entities, including federal, state, and local agencies, non-profit corporations, and educational organizations under the provisions of the National Historic Lighthouse Preservation Act of 2000.
+The City of Grand Haven was given a deed to the two pierhead lights in December 2012, and the Grand Haven Lighthouse Conservancy, a community group, was formed to care for the structures.
 The group held a public open house in the fog signal building on Labor Day, 2011, and is actively raising money to restore the lighthouses.

 After the conservancy group had raised over $400,000 through brick sales, fun runs, T-shirt sales and streetlight post banner sales, the Grand Haven City Council approved the expenditure of $259,577 to paint the structures, inside and out.
 The work was carried out during the late spring and early summer of 2013.